josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 The limit on consecutive terms supports the healthy regular introduction of new ideas and energy into the Board and mitigates potential long-term risk of ossification or conflict, without adversely impacting the potential pool of director candidates over time.

+## Staggered Terms {#staggered-terms}
+ISOC, the IESG, the Nominating Committee, and the Board shall coordinate with each other to ensure that collectively their appointment processes provide for no more than three Directors’ terms concluding in the same year.

 ## LLC Board Director Removal {#director-removal}

 Directors may be removed with or without cause.
-Of the seated Directors, with the exception of the Director subject to the vote of removal, the vote in favor of removal must be no fewer than the number of Directors less two.
+A vote in favor of removal must be no fewer than the number of Directors less two.
+Directors may also be removed via the IETF recall process defined in {{RFC7437}}, Section 7.
 So for example, if there are seven directors, then five votes are required.
 Directors may also be removed via the IETF recall process defined in {{RFC7437}}, Section 7.

 ## Filling a LLC Board Director Vacancy {#director-vacancy}

-It shall be the responsibility of each respective body that appointed a Director that vacates the Board to appoint a new Director to fill tht vacancy.
+It shall be the responsibility of each respective body that appointed a Director that vacates the Board to appoint a new Director to fill the vacancy.
 For example, if a Director appointed by the NomCom departs the Board prior to the end of their term for whatever reason, then it is the responsibility of the NomCom as the original appointing body to designate a replacement that will serve out the remainder of the term of the departed Director.

 ## Interim Board {#interim-board}